-The main feature lacking from Chapel's task parallel concepts is the notion of identifying logical teams of tasks.
-This capability would give users the ability to wait for a group of tasks to complete using finer-grain control than the current sync statement.
-We also expect task teams to support operations like barriers, broadcasts, reductions, and eurekas in which one task could signal that its team members should cease executing.
-Task teams could also serve as a means of assigning different execution policies to tasks, such as "permit these tasks to be work-stolen and load-balanced" vs. "these tasks should be bound to their own threads and run to completion."
-One other feature that has been considered for task parallelism is a means for distinguishing tasks that must be executed concurrently for correctness (such as those used to implement the producer-consumer example in Section 9.3.2) from those that may be serialized if too many tasks already exist (such as the ones used to implement the recursive tree search in the same section).
+As part of Chapel's task parallel features, we want to add a notion of identifying logical teams of tasks.
+This capability would give users the ability to identify and operate on subsets of tasks using collective operations such as barriers, broadcasts, reductions, and eurekas-the ability for one task to signal that its team members can stop executing.
+Task teams may also serve as a means of assigning distinct execution policies to tasks, such as "these tasks may be work-stolen and load-balanced" versus "these tasks should be bound to their own threads and run to completion."